• Skip to primary navigation

 It's been an emotional week here.

-My cousin passed away last weekend and we had her funeral service yesterday.
+Also though, my cousin passed away last weekend and we had her funeral service yesterday.

 She was a bit older than me and someone I've looked up to all my life.
 (Literally, in fact - she was super tall and oh so glamorous!)

 In my mind, she was bigger than life.
 She was so funny, so smart, so stylish, so beautiful.
 And far, far too young.
+She will be dearly missed.

-Now, as always, let's dive into the food.
-And these gorgeous babies:
+And also, let's dive into the food.

 It’s been a long time since I told myself I’d start eating more leeks.
 Like, on a weekly basis.
 (I talk about this in my salmon and leeks recipe post too.)